 Some time later, Jake is glad that the school year is finally over.
 He and Cassie aren’t officially an item yet, but he’s hopeful – after all, they saw each other a lot at Brad’s court hearing!
 Brad’s been committed to hospital, and his mother has hushed up the whole thing, so everyone thinks he just went on holiday to recover from his dad’s tragic “heart attack.”
 Mrs Forester is selling the house and her family’s reign over the town has ended.
 Now everyone can get back to the important stuff: high school romance!
 Cassie invites Jake over for dinner.
 She tells him she wants to take it slowly, and he agrees.
 Hurrah!
 It’s like nobody died!

 The plot is horribly contrived, but that’s nothing out of the ordinary for a book like this.
 I think my major bugbear with it is that we’re supposed to see Jake as the “good”, nice, correct love interest for Cassie; when he’s almost as bad as Brad.
 OK, he doesn’t kill people or keep panthers in his house but he does follow her around, stalk her on dates, and assume that she will automatically fall for him if he can get her to dump Brad (apparently, choosing neither of them is not an option.)
 There’s also plenty of confusion with two characters named Alice, and the various voices in Brad’s head.
-The book does throw around the word “crazy” quite a lot but thankfully doesn’t go into much detail about his apparent schizophrenia.
+The book does throw around the word “crazy” quite a lot but thankfully doesn’t go into much detail about what medical condition he may or may not have.

 Something I notice is that, despite the title, there is little evidence of Brad actually being popular.
 He has a lot of accolades (popularity awards, team captain of various sports, etc.) and is respected around town because of who his father is.
 But there is no mention of him ever going out with friends, or hanging out with anyone other than Cassie.
 I guess that’s realistic.
 He invests so much time and effort in trying to maintain his “perfect” image that he can’t sustain any actual friendships or a social life; even a shallow one.
 Also, he would much rather take his panther for a walk.
 Say what you like about the panther, at least it’s unique and gives this book something to distinguish itself amidst a sea of similar YA horror novels.